cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ### Observability

+> [!IMPORTANT]
-Regarding the Observability Stack described in the following sections is relevant to point that CloudBees Prometheus Plugin is a Tier 1 plugin where as OpenTelemetry is Tier 3 (See [CloudBees plugin support policies](https://docs.cloudbees.com/docs/cloudbees-common/latest/plugin-support-policies)).
+> Regarding the Observability Stack described in the following sections is relevant to point that CloudBees Prometheus Plugin is a Tier 1 plugin where as OpenTelemetry is Tier 3 (See [CloudBees plugin support policies](https://docs.cloudbees.com/docs/cloudbees-common/latest/plugin-support-policies)).

 #### Metrics